chadrem/amf_socket/README.md

 Requests are designed to work similar to HTTP.
 An endpoint (either your client or your server) can make a request to the other end of the connection.
 The other end is then responsible for replying.
-This works great when you need to an endpoint a question and you are willing to wait for a response.
+This works great sending a question to an endpoint and you are willing to wait for a response.
 An example use case is asking your server to send back the results of a database query.

 ### Messages